 Does a generator create electricity on its own?

-Why is voltage regulation important in generators?
+Why is voltage regulation important?

-What determines a generator’s power capacity?
+What determines generator capacity?

-Are generators used only during power outages?
+Are generators only used during outages?

-Data Insight: Growth in Distributed Electricity Generation
+Data Insight: Trends in Electricity Generation

 Generation ModelEarlier AdoptionRecent Adoption